Learn about a Novel Anti-Cancer Therapeutic at the 2022 Technology Showcase

 - Offer novel, rapid, and reversible chemical knockout capabilities.

 If you are interested in learning more about this technology or speaking with the inventor, please join NCI for their 2022 Technology Showcase on September 7, 2022 to attend a session on this technology given by Dr. John Brognard, Senior Investigator, Laboratory of Cell and Development Signaling, Center for Cancer Research, NCI.
-If you are unable to attend this session or want to learn more in the meantime, please view the abstract here.
+If you are unable to attend this session or want to learn more in the meantime, please view the PIM-Targeted PROTACs abstract for more information.